DTegano/NHL-Prediction-using-Machine-Learning/README.md

 -0.26007001 -0.85985466
 ```

 I'll note that the strongest correlation here is the negative relation with goals against - which makes complete sense.
 PDO doesn't surprise me since save % is part of that calculation, differential is related since a save % is more likely to have a positive differential, points and wins are also straight forward.
-I'm surprised that shots against didn't have a stronger corrlation, but I'm even more surprised that there isn't a strong correlation with blocked shots.
+I'm surprised that shots against didn't have a stronger correlation, but I'm even more surprised that there isn't a strong correlation with blocked shots.
 Blocked shots can prevent goals, but also prevents shots on goal that would count toward a save, so I guess the lower correlation (0.169) isn't all that far off.

-For my regression, I'll include the strong correlation variables and will also initally include blocked shots:
+For my regression, I'll include the strong correlation variables and will also initially include blocked shots:

 ```
 > model = lm(Away_SV ~ Away_PDO + Away_P + Away_W + Away_SA + Away_GA + Away_BS)